 The rug size should be chosen based on the footprint of your dining table AND chairs.
 Often people choose a size that fits the dining table perfectly, leaving the chairs in an awkward position to move in and out.
 Allow enough overhang for your chairs to comfortably sit on top of the rug and move without any interference from the rug’s edge.

 The shape of your dining table should determine the shape of your rug.
 If you have a rectangular table, stick with a rectangular rug.
 If you have a round, oval or square dining table, go for a round or square rug.

-comes from the bark of the jute plant, giving it that bristly touch.
-It is a very tough, durable and pet-friendly material that can be easily cleaned without chemicals.
-Although it is durable, it is highly absorbent and prone to mould when wet, making it less suitable to humid regions.
-Generally, people buy jute rugs in their raw, tanned form (not dyed) which is complementary to most interior concepts.
-Jute rugs look great layered with fur on top!
-These rugs look fantastic within a “Boho” style interior.
+Jute rugs are made from the bark of the jute plant, giving them a bristly texture.
+They are tough, durable, and pet-friendly, easily cleaned without chemicals.
+While they can withstand wear, jute is highly absorbent and prone to mold when wet, making it less suitable for humid regions.
+Jute rugs are commonly purchased in their raw, tanned form, which complements various interior styles.
+Layering jute rugs with fur creates a fantastic look, particularly within a “Boho” style interior.

 Thanks for reading!
 I really hope you found this blog useful.
-Check out my other blogs HERE and let me know what you think by clicking on my picture below.
-I welcome your suggestion for my next blog topic!
+Check out my other blogs HERE.